• TPC Sawgrass, Stadium course host of THE PLAYERS Ch'Ship since 1982

 Title sponsor

-Played as the PIF Saudi Ladies International (Feb 13-15; Ladies European Tour; after a two-day team event the top 60 players advance to the final day of the individual competition).
+Played as the PIF Saudi Ladies International (Feb 13-15); Ladies European Tour individual and team event.
+After a two-day team event (featuring 28 four-player teams), the top 60 players advanced to a final day of individual competition.
 [Riyadh GC, Riyadh, Saudi Arabia].

 Individual event: second-placed Somi Lee (S Kor) finished 4 shots behind Atthaya "Jeeno" Thitikul (Thai), who recorded her fifth Ladies European Your win.